Hiteshx13/WeatherLogger/README.md

 -Widget created day and night mode. for test purpose, database field count is used to switch widged mode.
   Ex: If database total record count is ODD , than app widged will be shown in night mode.
 If database total record count is EVEN than day mode is used for App widged.

-All Animations in Application implemented using xml files for amination.
+All Animations in peoject are implemented using xml files.